ska-telescope/developer.skatelescope.org/src/tools/containers/orchestration-guidelines.rst

 Structuring Application Suites
 ------------------------------

-Architecting software to run in an orchestration environment builds on the guidelines given in the `Container Standards 'Structuring Containerised Applications' <containerisation-standards.html#structuring-containerised-applications>`_ section.
+Architecting software to run in an orchestration environment builds on the guidelines given in the :ref:`Container Standards 'Structuring Containerised Applications' <container-structure>` section.
 The key concepts of treating run time containers as immutable and atomic applications where any application state is explicitly dealt with through connections to storage mechanisms, is key.

 The application should be broken into components that represent: